How Rideshare Accidents Are Different from Regular Car Accidents

 Challenges with Rideshare Companies

 Rideshare companies often classify the drivers as freelancers or contractors rather than employees.
-This absolves them from any kind of liability.
+This absolves them of liability.
 These provisions complicate the legal claims.
 The rideshare companies are legally required to maintain robust insurance policies that cover accidents involving their drivers.
 The policies act as a safety net for accident victims.
 However, disputes over coverage can also arise.

 Differences in Claim Processes